HSLdevcom/navigator-proto/README.md

 If you encounter errors, you may want to run commands `sudo apt-get dist-upgrade` and `sudo apt-get update` to make sure everything is up-to-date.

+You may want to change some settings, for example the city where the navigating is supposed to happen.
+To do so, run
+`cp src/local_config.coffee.template src/local_config.coffee` and modify
+`src/local_config.coffee` according to the comments within the file.

 ## Running tests ##